-With over 140 years legal experience and based upon traditional values our legal team will keep you informed as your cases progresses and will be on hand to deal with any issues that might arise.
+With over 140 years legal experience and based upon traditional values they will keep you informed as your cases progresses and will be on hand to deal with any issues that might arise.

-No two compensation claims are alike and will vary in time and value according the nature of your illness, your age, effect upon your lifestyle and any reduced life expectancy etc. At the start of your claim our Solicitors will provide an indication as to the ‘expected value’ and ‘settlement period’ of your claim and they will discuss with you any issues they feel might arise.
-Rest assured we work on a NO WIN NO FEE basis which eliminates any financial risk or concerns you might have.
+No two compensation claims are alike and will vary in time and value according the nature of your illness, your age, effect upon your lifestyle and any reduced life expectancy etc. At the start of your claim your solicitors will provide an indication as to the ‘expected value’ and ‘settlement period’ of your claim and they will discuss with you any issues they feel might arise.

 Call us today if you have lost a loved one from an asbestos related illness or you have either been diagnosed with an asbestos related illness or are undergoing medical investigations which could relate to asbestos dust exposure.